comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

    Email: pieter.de.vis@npl.co.uk
    Created: 15/04/20

-.. _using_punpy_digital_effects_table:
+.. _punpy_digital_effects_table:

-Using punpy in combination with digital effects tables
+punpy in combination with digital effects tables
 =======================================================
 In this section we explain how punpy can be used for propagating uncertainties in digital effects tables through a measurement function.
-For details on how to create these digital effects tables, we refer to the `obsarray documentation<>`_.
+For details on how to create these digital effects tables, we refer to the `obsarray documentation <>`_.
 Once the digital effects tables are created, this is the most concise method for propagating uncertainties.
 The code in this section is just as illustration and we refer to the Examples Section for example with all requied information for running punpy.
 The punpy package can propagate the various types of correlated uncertainties that can be stored in digital effects tables through a given measurement function.
 In the next subsection we discuss how these measurement functions need to be defined in order to use the digital effects tables.